 CEO, Econoco Corporation

-Sponsored by the Institute of Thomas Paine Studies, the Huguenot & NR Historical Association, & IC “Legacies of the Constitution” is a virtual roundtable discussion to commemorate Constitution Day on September 16, 2021, 6:00PM-8:00PM.
-The roundtable features ITPS Scholar-in-Residence Dr. Lindsay Chervinsky, Dr. Sally E. Hadden (WMU), Dr. Martha Jones (The Johns Hopkins University), Dr. Kate Masur (Northwestern University), & Dr. Jeanne Sheehan Zaino (Iona College), moderated by ITPS Director & Gardiner AP of History Dr. Nora Slonimsky.
+Sponsored by the ITPS, the Huguenot & NR Historical Association, & IC, “Legacies of the Constitution” was a roundtable discussion to commemorate Constitution Day.
+The roundtable, which featured Dr. Chervinsky, Dr. Hadden (WMU), Dr. Jones (The Johns Hopkins University), Dr. Masur (Northwestern University), & Dr. Sheehan Zaino (Iona College), was moderated by ITPS Director Dr. Slonimsky.
+A recording of the panel can be accessed by clicking on the "Listen" button below.